 Attach a cage spar.
 There are two identical cage spars so either one will work.
 Attach your cage spar to the harness swan arm and then connect the T-shaped end to the cage section you just fitted.
+Work symmetrically by repeating steps one and two on the opposite side of the Maverick airframe.

 5 Attach another cage section and connect this with the corresponding top spar you just fitted.
 Repeat on the opposite side of the airframe.